Last Updated on July 17, 2021 by PixelPluck

 9. Customize the Exposure Compensation Controls:

-Exposure Compensation can be used to adjust the camera’s exposure settings in order to achieve the final exposure that you desire.
+Exposure Compensation can be used to adjust the camera’s exposure settings to achieve the final exposure that you desire.
 Explore the various options of Custom Setting b4: Easy Exposure Compensation to customize exactly how the exposure compensation (EC) controls works.
 You can set it so that you press the Exposure Compensation Button first before turning a dial to change EC or have it set so that you can just turn a dial to quickly and directly change EC.
 You can even select which dial you use with Custom Setting f9: Customize Control Dials.
 And you can set it so that the EC amount that you dialed in stays set for the subsequent shots, or that it is automatically reset to zero, depending on which controls you choose to use to set EC.

 This last option is the most sophisticated and most flexible and maybe the best one to learn and take advantage of.
 Using this option, On (Auto reset), you can choose to turn a dial to directly adjust EC, but your EC setting will be reset when the camera or exposure meter turns off.
-This is because you can still continue to use the Exposure Compensation Button with a Command Dial to set EC, but by setting it this way, EC will not be reset when the camera or meter turns off.
+This is because you can continue to use the Exposure Compensation Button with a Command Dial to set EC, but by setting it this way, EC will not be reset when the camera or meter turns off.
 Exposure Compensation will only be automatically reset if you set it directly using the dial without the button.
 So if you wish to use EC for just one shot, you can adjust EC with just the dial.
 But if you wish to take a series of shots with the same adjusted EC, you can use the button/ dial combination to set it more “permanently.”
 Pretty powerful stuff!
 This is why you got the D810, right?
 So that you can take advantage of these sophisticated controls!

 10. Matrix Metering Face Detect, and Fine-Tune the Exposure Metering Modes: